Eng-AmanyMohamed/Online-Voting-System/README.md

 All secured endpoints require a valid JWT in the header:
 `Authorization: Bearer <your-jwt-token>`
 ###  User (Authentication & Management)
+- POST `/api/users/register`Register a new user (ِAdmin,Voter).
-- POST `/users/register`Authenticate a user (admin or voter) and receive a JWT.
+- POST `/api/auth/login`Authenticate a user (admin or voter) and receive a JWT.
 ### 🗳️ Election
 - POST `/api/admin/elections` Create a new election with a voting time window.
 (Admin only)
 - POST `/api/admin/voters/assign` Assign a registered voter to an election.
 (Admin only)